tlevine/www.thomaslevine.com/content/!/data-about-open-data-talk-december-2-2013/index.md

 datasets in different ways than they seem to be intended.

 #### What I found
+My main conclusion is that people don’t use these charting tools all that much.

 ##### Big users
 Most of the users in the dataset (7790 to be exact) had made exactly one view.